michal-kubicki/windows-defender-vs-jb/README.md

-# windows-defender-vs-jb
+# Windows Defender exclusions for VS and JetBrains IDE(s)

-Windows Defender exclusions for VS and JetBrains IDE(s)
+This PowerShell script speed up your VS and JetBrains IDE(s) by configuring your Windows Defender to exclude VS and JetBrains IDE(s) paths and processes.